 -What things can jump start the first sparks of desire and conviction for the love of God?
 Set a reminder to read this article again in a month perhaps.

--What things can you do to keep your heart habitually detached from the church’s status quo peer pressure?
+-What things can you do to keep your heart habitually detached from the average church’s status quo peer pressure?
 Or internally detached from secular culture’s antagonism and hedonism?

-*It’s so hard to stay motivated to love God with all your heart if you’re relying completely on your own discipline and personal relationship with God.
+The goal here is to establish an entire life system that revolves around keeping the Greatest Commandment as best as possible.
+But it’s so hard to stay motivated to love God with all your heart if you’re relying completely on your own discipline and personal relationship with God.
 Some days you’ll wake up and just feel apathetic and exhausted and depressed.
 That’s why you need other people in your life to motivate you.
 Surround yourself with people that have a no-compromise attitude for the love of God.
 Maybe you can’t think of someone around you who totally emulates the perfect heart of David, and maybe you’ll never meet someone like that, but hopefully you know at least one person who exemplifies Davidic love in some capacity.
 Start with one or two people and begin creating a network of David-like people that can inspire you on a consistent basis.

 God, if there is error in my thinking please reveal it to me.
 This seems to be logically and biblically correct and perhaps the solution to the world’s demise, as Jesus set into motion.